ximion/appstream-generator/README.md

 ## Usage

 Take a look at the `docs/` directory in the source tree for information on how to use the generator.
 Right now, only the YAML output format is tested properly.

+## Hacking

+Pull-requests and patches are very welcome!
+If you are new to D, it is highly recommended to take a few minutes to look at the D tour to get a feeling of what the language can do: http://tour.dlang.org/